YohannFaure/ProjetNetwork/README.md

 ### 5.5 - Discussion on the Degree Cut

 The **first** comment one can make about this decision of cutting on the degree is that the chosen degree is arbitrary.
-To evaluate the influence of this arbitrarity we tested with different cutoffs, and concluded that bellow 100, it displayed "fake" communities, *i.e.* super small communities isolated from the rest of the group.
-Above 300, the number of subreddit considered is too small to get reliable communities, and some non-related topics started to collide.
+To evaluate the influence of this arbitrary decision, we tested with different cutoffs, and concluded that bellow 100, it displayed "fake" communities, *i.e.* very small communities isolated from the rest of the group.
+Above 300, the number of subreddits considered is too small to get reliable communities, and some non-related topics started to collide.

-The **second** comment is that of the connected component cutoff.
-One could simply cut the graph to only keep the largest connected component.
+A **second** comment can be made about the connected component cutoff: one could simply cut the graph to only keep the largest connected component.
 This is the result we obtained:

 ```python=
 >>> GGG=NA.DiGraphToGraph(NA.MultigraphToGraph(G,l1))